vestrel00/contacts-android/howto/howto-integrate-handlename-custom-data.md

 ## Use the handle name custom data in queries, inserts, updates, and deletes

-Once you have registered your custom data with the `Contacts` API instance, the API instance is now able to perform read and write operations on it.
+Once you have registered your handle name custom data with the `Contacts` API instance, the API instance is now able to perform read and write operations on it.

 - [How do I use query APIs to get custom data?](/howto/howto-query-custom-data.md)
 - [How do I use insert and update APIs to create/insert custom data into new or existing contacts?](/howto/howto-insert-custom-data.md)
 - [How do I use update APIs to update custom data?](/howto/howto-update-custom-data.md)
 - [How do I use delete APIs to delete custom data?](/howto/howto-delete-custom-data.md)

-## Limitations
+## Syncing handle name custom data

 This library does not provide sync adapters for handle name custom data.
 Unless you implement your own sync adapter, handle name custom data...